The internet is full of guides to training neural nets. Here are some selected highlights.

 - Collaboratively build, visualize, and design neural nets in browser

-- Minimalist C++: tiny-dnn is a C++11 implementation of deep learning.
-It is suitable for deep learning on limited-compute, embedded systems and IoT devices.
+- Minimalist tiny-dnn is a C++11 implementation of certain tools for deep learning.
+It is targets deep learning on limited-compute, embedded systems and IoT devices.

-Alexander Rush argues you want a NamedTensor.
+However, there are alternatives.
+Alexander Rush argues for NamedTensor.
 Implementations: